 Voice over training tip 8: Practice

 — Allen Iverson

 Yes.
 We talkin’ about practice.

 The best voice over artists can say thousands and thousands of words before they make a mistake.
 But it takes years to cultivate that skill.
 Practice makes perfect and the same goes with voice overs.
-Soon, you’ll get into the rhythm where your reading and speaking is so connected and flawless — you’ll save time, get more gigs, and reap the benefits for your career.
+Stick with your voice training, and soon you’ll get into the rhythm where your reading and speaking is connected and flawless — you’ll save time, get more gigs, and reap the benefits for your career.

 This final tip could be the most important.
 Why?
 Because if you’re new in the business, it might seem like every audition or gig could be your last.
 Suddenly, everything is riding on these 20 or so seconds and that makes you super tense.

 Take a deep breath from your belly and exhale.
 Smile.
-(You can actually hear it through the mic.)
-Feel confident your abilities and know that, no matter what, you’ve tried your hardest.
+(You can actually hear it through the mic.).
+Trust your voice training, feel confident your abilities and know that, no matter what, you’ve tried your hardest.